 The Case for Email-Based Volunteer Newsletters

-It’s 2020.
+It is now 2020.
 You have so many options when it comes to communicating with your volunteers, whether it’s social media, newsletters, emails, an online community, mailing paper letters, etc.

-One reason I am a huge fan of digital newsletters is above everything else, is I really believe that your email list is your biggest asset.
+One reason I am a huge fan of digital newsletters is above everything else, is that I really believe that your email list is your biggest asset.

 If you think that social media posts are going to have more impact than your email-based newsletter, look the data.
 Data doesn’t lie.
 See how many people are actually interacting with your social media posts.
 And then look at how many people are opening your newsletter.

 You own your email list.
 Whoever has opted into your list has given you permission to send them emails. and they are warm to receiving messages from you.